tedneward/Worldspine-DnD5e/Races/Dwarves/index.md

 ```

 ## Dwarf Names
-A dwarf’s name is granted by a clan elder, in accordance with tradition.
+A dwarf's name is granted by a clan elder, in accordance with tradition.
 Every proper dwarven name has been used and reused down through the generations.
-A dwarf’s name belongs to the clan, not to the individual.
+A dwarf's name belongs to the clan, not to the individual.
 A dwarf who misuses or brings shame to a clan name is stripped of the name and forbidden by law to use any dwarven name in its place.

 **Male Names:** Adrik, Alberich, Baern, Barendd, Brottor, Bruenor, Dain, Darrak, Delg, Eberk, Einkil, Fargrim, Flint, Gardain, Harbek, Kildrak, Morgran, Orsik, Oskar, Rangrim, Rurik, Taklinn, Thoradin, Thorin, Tordek, Traubon, Travok, Ulfgar, Veit, Vondal